skatejs/skatejs/README.md

 #### `number`

 Ensures the value is a `Number` and is correctly linked to an attribute.
 Numeric string values such as `'10'` will be converted to a `Number`.
 Non-numeric string values will be converted to `undefined`.
-The value will default to `0` if an empty value is passed.
+The value will default to `0` if an null value is passed.